ome/omero-documentation/omero/developers/Model.rst

-The build-schema ant target takes the generated ome.model classes as input and generates the :sourcedir:`sql/psql` scripts which get used by :omerocmd:`db script` to generate a working OMERO database.
+The build-schema ant target takes the generated ome.model classes as input and generates the :sourcedir:`sql/psql` scripts which get used by :program:`omero db script` to generate a working OMERO database.
 Files named like :file:`OMEROVERSION__PATCH.sql` are hand-written update scripts.

 The primary consumer of the ome.model classes at runtime is the